x-blade-dev/xblade-ui-auth/README.md

 # XBlade UI Auth 🚀

-XBlade UI Auth is a package that replaces Laravel Breeze's authentication views with a modern and customizable UI built with Tailwind CSS.
+XBlade UI Auth is a simple package that replaces Laravel Breeze's authentication views with a modern and customizable UI built with Tailwind CSS.
 With just one installation step, you can enhance your Laravel authentication experience.

 ## ✨ Features